jjindrich/jjazure-web-dotnetcore/README.md

 kubectl describe pod nginx-ingress-controller --namespace ingress-basic kubectl describe pod nginx-ingress-internal-controller --namespace ingress-basic-internal

+kubectl logs jjwebcorewindows-655c49d67d-bfmfj
 ```

 **Kubectl troubleshooting on Windows**

 You have to update kubectl to latest version with command *az aks install-cli*.
 But sometimes is update is not applied because you have multiple copies of kubectl on computer.
 Docker for Windows is installing own copy and setting up PATH.
 Please check your installations *for %i in (kubectl.exe) do @echo. %~$PATH:i*

-### Connect to PaaS services like SQL server
+### Connect to PaaS services like Azure Storage Queue, Azure SQL

-TODO: use service endpoint to access sql server
+You can use service endpoint security feature - allow access platform services from AKS only
 https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview

+I'm using in Function demo access to Azure Queue with Service Endpoint.

 ### Development productivity DevSpaces